aldinmah/jobAdsPluginTest/README.md

 <strong>companyDetails</strong> : string<br>
 -company description used to show the company details in the job details screen / page

+<strong>companyPrivacyPolicyURL</strong> : string<br>
+-company Privacy Policy URL which is used for job application form

+<strong>companyTermsAndConditionsURL</strong> : string<br>
+-company Terms & Conditions URL which is used for job application form

+<strong>customApplyFormURL</strong> : string<br>
+-parameter which can be used to define custom apply for job URL (external form)

 # Getting Started with Create React App